MediaCrush/MediaCrush/docs/api.md

 *Parameters*: `list`, a comma-separated list of hashes.

-*Returns*: an array of file objects.
+*Returns*: an array of objects.
+Please see Appendix A for reference objects for each possible type.

     GET /api/info?list=tVWMM_ziA3nm,CPvuR5lRhmS0